apsarabishwokarma/BookNook-App-Flutter/README.md

   }
 }

 //This is a stateless widget that displays a static label.
-The text to display is passed in as a constructor argument and is stored in the text field.
-Since the text field is not mutable, this widget is stateless.
+The text to display is passed in as a constructor argumentand is stored in the text field.Since the text field is not mutable, this widget is stateless.

 ```